Skip to content

 The smile faded from Arthur’s face as he stared down the corridor where his sister and Accolon had disappeared.
 Though she joined the company three years before Arthur, they were promoted to Vice President at the same time.
 Arthur enjoyed overseeing operations and had no interest in the extra hours and pressure of the top seat while Morgan had worked toward that position every day of her time with the company.

-Yet it was Arthur that received invitations to golf with the board chair and Arthur that went to lunch with the head of the Audit and Finance Committee.
-Early on, he had tried to pass the opportunities to her or at least include Morgan, but their father had dismissed his attempts and even stated in clear terms that he expected his son to take over as Chief Executive Office when Uther retired.
+Yet it was Arthur that received invitations to golf with the board chair and Arthur that went to lunch with the head of the Governance Committee.
+Early on, he had tried to pass the opportunities to her or at least include Morgan, but their father had dismissed his attempts and even stated in clear terms that he expected his son to take over as Chief Executive Officer when Uther retired.

 He shook his head and turned back to his friend.
 “Seriously, though.”
 He leaned forward to rest an elbow on the glossy surface of his desk.
 “It’s been two years since Dindrane died and you should be dating.”
 Geeky game rituals did not replace actual social interaction.

-A flash of pain in Galahad’s blue eyes was quickly gone.
+A flash of pain in Galahad’s eyes was quickly gone.
 He crossed his arms and returned his boss’s arch look.
-“Brave words from an executive vice president who is too stuck up to ask the Controller to marry him.
+“Brave words from an Executive Vice President who is too stuck up to ask the Controller to marry him.
 You two have been dating for years to the exclusion of all the other beautiful women mooning over you.”

 “I’m not stuck up.”
 Arthur sat back and loosened the tie suddenly squeezing his neck.